 Campus Recreation provides students, faculty and staff with a full range of recreational programs that aim to improve the quality of life on campus.
 Opportunities for participation include intramural activities, more than 35 sport clubs, group and instructional classes, wellness programs and informal recreation.
-Dillon Gym facilities include four multi-use courts, squash courts, group fitness rooms, a dance studio, martial arts room, spinning room, a pool for recreational swimming and on-site massage therapy.
+Dillon Gym facilities include four multi-use courts, squash courts, group fitness rooms, a dance studio, martial arts room, spinning room, a pool for recreational swimming.
 The Stephens Fitness Center at Dillon Gym houses an extensive inventory of selectorized machines and cardiovascular equipment, and personal training is also available.
 The Cardio Annex offers an additional area dedicated solely to cardiovascular equipment.
 Membership at Dillon Gym may be required and is offered to faculty and staff at a reduced price.
 Additional fees may apply.

 Walking and biking are great ways of getting active on a daily basis, and are encouraged by Transportation and Parking Services.
 The Princeton campus includes many pleasant bike paths and walkways.
 Future improvements and expansions to Princeton’s bike and sidewalk network are included in the Campus Plan.